 Baking stone (or baking sheet)

-- Roll out the pizza rounds.
-Divide the pizza dough in half to make two individual pizzas, if desired.
+Roll out the pizza rounds.
+Divide the pizza dough in half to make 2 individual pizzas, if desired.
 Place the ball of dough in the middle of a piece of parchment paper.
 Roll it out to your preferred thinness.
 If the dough starts to shrink back and crinkle the paper, let it rest for a few minutes and then try rolling it out again.
-If making two individual pizzas, repeat with the second round of dough.
+If making 2 individual pizzas, repeat with the second round of dough.

-- Par-bake the pizza rounds.
-Slide the pizza rounds on the parchment sheets onto the pizza stone or baking sheet in the oven.
-Bake for 3-5 minutes until the rounds are puffy and dry on the top, but still very pale.
+Par-bake the pizza rounds.
+Slide the pizza rounds on the parchment sheets onto the hot baking stone or baking sheet.
+Bake until the rounds are puffy and dry on the top, but still very pale, 3 to 5 minutes.

-- Bake the frozen pizzas.
-When ready to eat eat the pizzas, preheat the oven to 550°F (or the temperature at which you normally cook your pizzas).
+Bake the frozen pizzas.
+When ready to bake the pizzas, heat the oven to 550°F (or the temperature at which you normally cook your pizzas).
 If you have a baking stone, place it in the oven as it heats; frozen pizzas can also be baked on the foil used to wrap them.
-When the oven has heated, unwrap the pizzas and slide into the oven.
-Bake for 8-10 minutes, until the crust is dark brown and the cheese in the center of the pizza is bubbly, 8 to 10 minutes.
+Unwrap the pizzas, discard the plastic wrap, and slide into the oven.
+Bake until the crust is dark brown and the cheese in the center of the pizza is bubbly, 8 to 10 minutes.
 Let cool a few minutes, slice, and serve.